Employee Offboarding — an Easy Opportunity to Boost Your Branding

 I understand the mental groan that escapes you when you read about stuff that results in more workload.

-But, because employee offboarding is so critically important, I want to share four more reasons why you’ll benefit if you decide to do it the right way.
+But, because employee offboarding is critically important, I want to share four more reasons you’ll benefit if you decide to do it the right way.

-- Happy (ex) employees are valuable ambassadors — your ex-employees are networking with people you might want to attract.
-This is especially true if you’re in a very specialised niche (or they are).
-So make that last impression work for you — ensure that people recommend your organisation instead of warning others about it.
+✔ Happy (ex) employees are valuable ambassadors — your ex-employees are networking with people you might want to attract.
+This is especially true if you’re in a very specialized niche (or they are).
+So make that last impression work for you — ensure that people recommend your organization instead of warning others about it.

-- Every loose ex-employee is a security risk— a survey conducted by Druva found that 13% of organisations are aware of the fact that ex-employees still have access to their data.
+✔ Every loose ex-employee is a security risk — a survey conducted by Druva found that 13% of organizations are aware of the fact that ex-employees still have access to their data.
 Now, I’m not saying that yours is one of those organisations — but are you 100% sure that you’ve deprovisioned everyone who’s ever walked out or been terminated?
 Especially if that’s not outlined in your (often non-existent) employee offboarding process?

 Don’t play things by the ear because every exit is different.